justincbagley/piranha/README.md

 ## ACKNOWLEDGMENTS

-\*Nayoki Takebayashi, who wrote and freely provided some Perl scripts I have used in PIrANHA.
+*Nayoki Takebayashi*, who wrote and freely provided some Perl scripts I have used in PIrANHA.

 ## REFERENCES